statgen/LDServer/README.md

 ## Updating

-Update your files using `git pull`, then recompile the server by doing `cget install --update ld`.
+Update your files using `git pull`, then recompile the core server by doing `cget install --update core`.

 ## Configuring & running the flask apps